matiasmane/BWA/README.md

 Parameters: username
 Output: Renders discussion page.

-**Events**
-Function on the system: On this page you can set an event or participate in an event.
-When called: This view is called when the user is making an event or the user is participating.
-Parameters: username, discussion
-Output: Renders event page.

 **Groups**
 Function on the system:  You can create a group with specific friends and discuss with them privately.
 When called: This view is called when the user wants to discuss with the group or read messages.